 Q: Can I talk to someone on the telephone about my options?

-A: Our call handling staff are not trained to advise on this or on legal issues, but we have more information pages here.
-If you have a specific question can you please ask this via our contact page – we will normally get back to you within 24 hours.
+A: No, our call handling staff are not trained to advise on this or on legal issues, but we have more information pages here.
+If you have a specific question can you please ask this via our green button support service (the link will open in a new tab – wait for the info boxes to load) – we will normally get back to you within 24 hours.

 “We have been with you since 2006 and love the site – gives us massive confidence as landlords, and it makes a huge difference having a real person fronting it rather than a faceless company name”